 As discussed in Note 3 to the consolidated financial statements, the Company records an accrual for estimated rebates payable to third parties.
-The Company provides engineered wood products (EWP) rebates at various stages of the supply chain (including distributors, retail lumberyards, and homebuilders) as a means to increase sales.
+The Company provides engineered wood products (EWP) rebates at various stages of the supply chain (including dealers and homebuilders) as a means to increase sales.
 EWP rebates are based on the volume of purchases (measured in dollars or units), among other factors such as customer loyalty, conversion, and commitment incentives, as well as temporary protection from price increases.
-As of December 31, 2020, the Company has recorded \$56.3 million of rebates payable to third parties of which \$40.7 million represents payables related to EWP rebates.
+As of December 31, 2021, the Company has recorded \$138.1 million of rebates payable to third parties of which \$117.5 million represents payables related to EWP rebates.

 We identified the rebates payable for EWP as a critical audit matter.
-Evaluating the Company's estimate of the year-end rebates payable for EWP, which is based on a sell-through model as EWP products transition through the supply chain, required a high degree of subjective auditor judgement.
-Specifically, the estimate required significant auditor judgement because it is challenging, due to the time lag of information, to estimate sales subject to rebate as the products transition through the supply chain from the Company's wholesale distribution customers to retail lumberyards, and homebuilders.
+Evaluating the Company's estimate of the yearend rebates payable for EWP, which is based on a sell-through model as EWP products transition through the supply chain, required a high degree of subjective auditor judgment.
+Specifically, the estimate required significant auditor judgment because it is challenging, due to the time lag of information, to estimate sales subject to rebate as the products transition through the supply chain from the Company's wholesale distribution customers to dealers and homebuilders.